kch5153/makupforme/Report.md

 <h1>MakeUpForMe</h1>
 <h2>2560 Web Technologies and Standards - Final Project Report</h2>
-<p>Casey Hirth (KCH39), Jaime Fawcett (JAF157), Amber Torrise (AAT38), Jose Zindia (JDZ18)</p>
+<p>Kacey Hirth, Jaime Fawcett, Amber Torrise, Jose Zindia</p>

 <h2>Introduction</h2>
 <p>
-This project was a collaboration between Jaime Fawcett, Casey Hirth, Amber Torrise, and Jose Zindia.
+This project was a collaboration between Jaime Fawcett, Kacey Hirth, Amber Torrise, and Jose Zindia.
 Specific contributions are described in the contributions section.

 Together, we created MakeUpForMe, a social media sharing site where users can create profiles, post pictures of their make up ‘looks’ with associated products,